eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/home.md

 Our main efforts include visiting people in the community who are housebound or isolated, running a weekly food bank, counselling those who have been recently bereaved and mentoring young adults.
 See [our activities](#activities) for more details on these.

 Our membership is also open to anyone, of any background.
 The main requirement is a desire to help.

+This weekend, our younger members (known as the B-Attitudes) will be sleeping out to raise funds for World Homeless Day.
+If you would like to help, please see the group's [JustGiving page](https://www.justgiving.com/crowdfunding/the-b-attitudes).